benjaminbiss/myMusic_FrontEnd/user_stories.md

 X (5 points): As a developer, I want to create a minimum of three React components and use them within my React application.
 (EX: SongForm, SearchBar, MusicTable)

-(5 points) As a developer, I want to have an aesthetically pleasing user interface to ensure a great user experience.
+X (5 points) As a developer, I want to have an aesthetically pleasing user interface to ensure a great user experience.

 (10 points) As a music enthusiast, I want to be able to filter the table of music by album, artist, genre,